KarimGeiger/caddy-technitium-dns-module/README.md

 2. **"Connection refused"**: Verify Technitium server is running and accessible
 3. **"Domain not found"**: Ensure Technitium is authoritative for your domain
 4. **Certificate not obtained**: Check Caddy logs for detailed error messages
+5. **DNS-01 challenge fails with NXDOMAIN**: Let's Encrypt could not see the TXT record during validation.
+Try increasing `cleanup_delay` (e.g. `120s`) to give secondary validators more time.

 ### Debug Steps